 The cost of inventories comprises of all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
 When inventories are sold, the carrying amount of those inventories are recognised as an expense in the period in which the related revenue is recognised.
-The amount of any write-down of inventories to net realisable value and all losses of inventories are recognised as an expense in the period.
-The amount of any reversal of any write-down or loss occurs.
+The amount of any write-down of inventories to net realisable value and all losses of inventories are recognised as an expense in the period the write-down or loss occurs.
 The amount of any reversal of any write-down of inventories, arising from an increase in net realisable value, are recognised as a reduction in the amounts of inventories recognised as an expense in the period in which the reversal occurs.